JIRA REST APIs

 This page provides an overview of the JIRA REST APIs.
 JIRA's REST APIs are the recommended and supported remote APIs (from JIRA 5.0 and later).
 This is where Atlassian will focus its attention from this point onwards, adding functionality and fixing bugs.

 - Looking for the full REST API documentation for JIRA?
-See the API reference page or use the search (top right of page) if you know the name of the resource.
+See the JIRA APIs page or use the search (top right of page) if you know the name of the resource.

 On this page:

 The Atlassian REST APIs provide a standard interface for interacting with JIRA and our other applications.